Published 20 May 2021

 For privacy reasons, I will not use anyone’s real name in this story.
 Let’s call the teacher Mr. Elles.

-Tall, broad-chested, his head somehow as rectangular as his torso, Mr. Elles was a big guy, at least to my eighth-grade self.
+Tall, broad-chested, his head as rectangular as his torso, Mr. Elles was a big guy, at least to my eighth-grade self.
 He had a goatee and mustache, like Gordon Freeman, and wore black-rimmed glasses, like Gordon Freeman, but with greasy black hair instead of brown, styled like Gordon Freeman’s.
-To complete this portrait, I should mention, demographically, that he was a married white man living in an affluent suburb during the Obama years.
+To complete this portrait, in terms of demographics, he was a married white man living in an affluent suburb during the Obama years.

 Mr. Elles reveled in frightening middle schoolers or at least pretended to.
 During tests, he would don a pair of mirrored sunglasses like JC Denton.
 Mr. Elles claimed that, years before, he had, without thinking about it, forgotten to take off his sunglasses when he began a lesson.
 Noticing that the class seemed frightened, he asked why, and they pleaded with him to take the sunglasses off.
 Appreciating the intimidation factor, Mr. Elles would wear them during tests so that we could never be certain where he was looking.
 This would theoretically discourage cheating.
 Another, more ordinary form of intimidation was the perpetual threat of pop quizzes, which Mr. Elles delivered more frequently than any other teacher I ever had.
 On his desk, in the back of the room, alongside a nameplate and pens and paperwork and perpetual tests and quizzes to grade, sat a jar full of some kind of purplish powder.
 Max Martinez asked him once what that stuff was.
 Mr. Elles answered, “The ashes of rowdy kids.”

 That was the age when I first began realizing my fasciation with history.
 Adults already told me that I had an incredible ability to not only remember historical information but to convey it in an engaging way.
 And so history teachers appealed to me, especially since I found Mr. Elles less intimidating than the previous one, a grouchy woman who only stopped screaming when her voice inevitably got hoarse.
-She was not a cruel Captain Underpants-esque teacher—she just constantly shouted.
-Incidentally, the SAT-obsessed history teacher who taught us the year before the shouty teacher always had her fly unzipped and I heard later, in a rage, smashed a SMART Board with a stick of her own.
+Incidentally, the SAT-obsessed history teacher who taught us the year before the shouty teacher later, I heard, smashed a SMART Board with a stick of her own.
 In comparison, Mr. Elles spoke softly.
 Teddy Roosevelt would approve.
 Mr. Elles was always nice to me.
 I think I was his favorite student.
 He called me “Big William” since I used to be tall, and he occasionally chatted with me after class.
 There were other students he gave nicknames, such as one boy named Melt whom Mr. Elles dubbed “Global Warming.”
 My resultant fondness for Mr. Elles might be why, at the time, I interpreted his threatening behavior as only jokes.

 This being an American public school, where children daily pledge serf-like Christian fealty to the cult of the Stars and Stripes, of course Mr. Elles instructed us in American history.
 I believe this was the second propagandistic rehash of the American Revolution we went through, after two years surveying ancient Greece, Rome, Mesopotamia, and China.

 Mr. Elles began the unit with a projector slide about “the Man” and “THEE man.”
 Pointing the Ellestick at “the Man,” Mr. Elles explained that this was the Man you have to stick it to.
-We were not to confuse this oppressor with THEE man, Mr. Elles’s tutelary deity, George Washington.
+We were not confuse this oppressor with THEE man, Mr. Elles’s tutelary deity, George Washington.
 THEE man stuck it to the man.
-Mr. Elles never missed a chance to gush over the adventures of THEE man, this general full of a selfless devotion to democracy and American independence, his love of dogs, his attempts to whip up a bunch of drunken militia bumpkins into soldiers, anecdotes about action film-esque badassery.
+Some Americans worship Washington on the same level as, if not Jesus, then at least one of the apostles.
+But Mr. Elles never missed a chance to gush over the adventures of THEE man, this general full of a selfless devotion to democracy and American independence, his love of dogs, his attempts to whip up a bunch of drunken militia bumpkins into soldiers, anecdotes about action film-esque badassery.
 It may be worth mentioning that Mr. Elles showed us both Saving Private Ryan and The Patriot starring Mel Gibson.
 Propaganda is to many Americans what water is to fish.
 Only Andrew Jackson inspired almost as much enthusiasm in Mr. Elles, though there the blatant genocide, contempt for the Constitution, and baseline incompetence left him enthused more about the funny anecdotes, like the time Jackson let a drunken mob ransack the White House, than full of moral admiration.
 Still, Mr. Elles loved that self-admitted jackass.

 Listening to history as Mr. Elles told it finally persuaded me that the British really were the bad guys in the American Revolution.
 The British certainly were bad guys.
 It’s just that the other side was also a white supremacist slave empire driven by greed and intolerance.
 Though Mr. Elles romanticized Washington as a brave patriot who, at the end of the day, wanted most of all to be a humble farmer, he did not totally gloss over that being a humble farmer meant having the human families Washington owned as chattel do the work for him.
 Mr. Elles tried to explain that, due to the economic realities of the day, Washington could not easily free these people he legally owned and that Washington was not a particularly cruel master, not the sort who would rape them or rip their teeth out, and that, anyway, Washington willed the Black folks at Mount Vernon freed when he died.